 Is Probate Mandatory In Every Jurisdictions?

 Probate is mandatory in specific regions, including Mumbai, Chennai, and Kolkata, if the deceased either resided there or owned property in these areas.
 In other jurisdictions, probate is not obligatory.
-However, obtaining probate is recommended for everyone, as it provides a more secure legal title to the assets.
+However, we recommend obtaining probate for everyone, as it provides a more secure legal title to the assets

 Who Can Be Granted Probate?